gtech-mulearn/Top-100-Coders/profile/mahavedhasjith@mulearn.md

 - In the immediate term, I am planning to build a Video Editing Software and distribute it Commercially and for Free.
 - In the long term, would like to actively contribute to the Technology realm.
 My aim is to help build a better, safer Web.
-- Making my an OS on my own is my dream.

 #### Thoughts on Kerala's Tech Ecosystem: